ybettayeb/RoundRobinScenarioCalculator/README.md

 Most of the driver code is sadly in the main but at some point i got too lazy to keep everything nice and tidy.
 Promise i'll refactor it.

+Just compile all the .cpp files, add a csv named "Teams.csv" with your standings in this format "TeamName;Wins;Losses"

 What's left to do :
 * ## ADD A MAKEFILE YOU DUMBASS🤦‍♂️
+* pass the csv file as an arg
+* Display computing progress because recursion is my nightmare
 * Add compiled files to gitignore 🤦‍♂️
 * code refactoring
 * translating tree's path into standings objects => easy : count the number of times each teams number appears in a path and update the scores accordingly